 There Are Too Many Peripheral Devices Connected to Your Laptop

-Your laptop allows you to connect several devices in order to have an optimal experience.
-These devices you connect to your laptop are called peripheral devices, and they work using the energy from your laptop battery.
+Your laptop allows you to connect several devices to have an optimal experience.
+These devices you connect to it are called peripheral devices, and they work using the energy from your laptop battery.

 As you can guess by now, too many peripheral devices connected to your laptop can make the battery run out faster.